Bariatric Surgery: Lasting Results, Healthier Future

 • Your metabolism and genetic factors

-• Yes, it is possible to regain weight after bariatric surgery, though bariatric procedures have an excellent long-term track record for helping individuals with severe obesity maintain significant weight loss compared to non-surgical approaches.
+Yes, it is possible to regain weight after bariatric surgery, though weight loss surgery procedures have an excellent long-term track record for helping individuals with severe obesity maintain significant weight loss compared to non-surgical approaches.
 Understanding the factors that influence long-term success can help you maintain your results.

 • Consistent adherence to the recommended dietary guidelines